 Outreach and Engagement at Michigan State University, 2009

-Sponsored by MSU's National Collaborative for the Study of University Engagement (NCSUE), the Outreach and Engagement Measurement Instrument (OEMI) gathers data about the outreach activities of MSU faculty and academic staff.
+Sponsored by MSU's National Collaborative for the Study of University Engagement (NCSUE)External link - opens in new window, the Outreach and Engagement Measurement Instrument (OEMI) gathers data about the outreach activities of MSU faculty and academic staff.
 The information is self-reported and participation in the annual survey is voluntary.
 Data for 2009 were collected between January and March 2010 and represent the sixth year of data collection; 827 faculty and academic staff responded to the survey.
 Since 2004, 2,725 distinct (non-duplicative) respondents have reported their outreach and engagement through the OEMI.
 For this snapshot, OEMI data are augmented with data from the service-learning and civic engagement student registration system.

 OEMI results for 2009* include the following: